Our Investments Fall Into Two Buckets

 For these trades, we have a specific price target to take profits, and a stop to protect our downside.
 In simple terms, we try to pick stocks/ETFs that have the highest chance of going up in price.

 Occasionally, we believe we have an insight into a company or theme and are willing to make a five to ten-year investment to see if we are right.
 We are looking for businesses that have the potential to dominate their category and create a product or service that is not easily replicated.
 This analysis is more qualitative in nature.

-A Quick Word About Technical Analysis (TA)
+A quick word about Technical Analysis (TA)

 No one can agree on what technical analysis is.
 Therefore, it gets dunked on and dismissed by a large swath of investors.

-So here's my quick take: It shows you, visually, where buyers and sellers have shown up in the past.
+In our view, it shows you, visually, where buyers and sellers have shown up in the past.
 That's it.
 It's just a tool.
 When people say it doesn't work, they're right, it doesn't work; ALL OF THE TIME.
 But neither does any other form of analysis.

 Technical analysis travels across different investing styles.
 Two of the most popular factors for quants are Value and Momentum.

 In the TA world, we call Value "buying at support," and Momentum, "buying breakouts."
 Of course, it's not that simple, but that's the general idea.

 And unlike quants who diversify across hundred of stocks that fit the Value or Momentum profile, we use TA to curate the stocks we think have the highest ceiling.
 In other words, instead of a 200-300 stock portfolio like quants, we choose the 20 names we believe offer the best risk/reward.